travis-ci/docs-travis-ci-com/user/reference/trusty.md

 ## JavaScript and Node.js images

-[nvm](https://github.com/creationix/nvm) is installed and we pre-install at least two of the latest point releases such as `6.9.4` and `7.4.0`.
+[nvm](https://github.com/creationix/nvm) is installed and we pre-install at least two of the latest point releases, such as `6.9.4` and `7.4.0`.

-You can specify other versions which will be dynamically installed using `nvm`.
+You can specify other versions that will be dynamically installed using `nvm`.

 ## Go images

-[gimme](https://github.com/travis-ci/gimme#gimme) is installed and we pre-install at least two of the latest point releases such as `1.7.3` and `1.8.3`.
+[gimme](https://github.com/travis-ci/gimme#gimme) is installed, and we pre-install at least two of the latest point releases, such as `1.7.3` and `1.8.3`.
 Any versions that are not pre-installed will be dynamically installed by `gimme`.